uzuratonkachi/Retail-Product-Category-Analysis/README.md

 2. Open with **Power BI Desktop**.
 3. Use the slicers to filter by State, Category, or Date.
 4. Explore interactive visuals to get actionable insights.
+5. Click on visuals to see tooltips.
+6. Use any slicers or filters (if added) to drill down by state or category.

 ---